internetarchive/fatcat/extra/elasticsearch/README.md

 removed, the old release elastic object needs to be updated to remove the file from it's `files`.

+## Setting Up Elasticsearch

+We use elasticsearch version 6.x, with the `analysis-icu` plugin installed:

+    sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install analysis-icu
+    sudo service elasticsearch restart

+If you can't install this plugin easily (eg, in a docker container), you can use the `no-plugin` variant (though, warning, it might not be up to date).

 ## Loading Data

 Drop and rebuild the schema: